 When I was a kid, I judged a chili contest at Art Park.

-Being a kid, I was not that into spicy, so I (along with most of the other judges, who were all adults) voted for the least spicy offering in the contest, “Ridiculously Easy Chili”.
+Being a kid, I was not that into spicy foods, so I (along with most of the other judges, who were all adults) voted for the least spicy offering in the contest, “Ridiculously Easy Chili”.

-But as I grew up, I got a taste for spicier foods…
+But as I grew up, I developed a taste for spicier foods…

 So one day, I bought a can of chipotle peppers in adobo sauce for a deviled eggs recipe (which was *amazing*), and I had several left over.
 So a new dish – and a new obsession – was born.